Contract Structure and Risk Aversion in Longevity Risk Transfers: Introduction

-As a robustness check and model extension, we also consider the case where the more risk-averse seller is concerned with information asymmetry, which we model through ambiguity.
-Longevity risk, being relatively new and less understood by general capital market investors, often leaves them less informed about the specific risks associated with the buyer's portfolio.
-This lack of understanding could make investors wary of being sold a 'lemon.'
-Using the maxmin expected utility framework \citep{GS89}, the seller aims to make robust decisions based on the worst-case estimate of the uncertain probability distribution of the mortality experience in the buyer's portfolio.
-We find that, first, the inclusion of ambiguity does not alter our conclusion that dynamic contracts are more appealing for risk-averse sellers; second, and more importantly, even moderate ambiguity may lead to the collapse of the market for static contracts when the seller is more risk averse, providing further theoretical support for the scarcity of long-term longevity risk transfers in the capital market.
+As a robustness check and model extension, we also consider the case where the more risk-averse seller faces model ambiguity about the mortality distribution of the hedged portfolio.
+Using the max--min expected-utility framework \citep{GS89}, the seller evaluates outcomes under a set of candidate survival distributions and chooses the loading against the worst-case prior.
+We find that dynamic-contract preference persists for more risk-averse sellers and that even moderate ambiguity can eliminate the market for static contracts, providing further support for the scarcity of long-term capital-market longevity transfers.